llenk/w1-monday-code-challenge/README.md

 ## Questions
-I remember hearing about the toggle function in the weekend solve this morning, which, from the name, sounds like a good thing to use for the red/yellow switch, but I couldn't figure out how to get it working.
+* I remember hearing about the toggle function in the weekend solve this morning, which, from the name, sounds like a good thing to use for the red/yellow switch, but I couldn't figure out how to get it working.
 Would it actually be an appropriate thing to use, and if so, what would that look like?
-I know there's a .css() method, but I often find myself using .style.background = 'COLOR' because .css() doesn't work.
+* I know there's a .css() method, but I often find myself using .style.background = 'COLOR' because .css() doesn't work.
 Is that because I'm using .parentElement, and, if so, is there a work-around?
+* I know I could also use $('#divOfDivs').on('click', '.swapper', swapBackground()); for swapping backgrounds.
+Is that way preferred?